allegory-software/allegory-sdk/WEB-SUCKS.md

 equivalent to `:focus-within`.
 Also the `focusVisible` option to `focus()` only works in Firefox and there's no way to query the `:focus-visible` state at all from JavaScript which is needed for canvas-drawn widgets.

-I guess we'll just have to wait on that one, unless you want to reimplement the whole focusing logic in JavaScript (doable but a bit overkill).
+I guess we'll just have to wait on these because the alternative is tu reimplement the whole focusing logic in JavaScript (doable but more work than waiting).

+Another minor issue is that there's no way to tell if focusing was the result of Tab navigation or by calling focus(), which is important because when you focus a dropdown picker you don't want to smooth-scroll to move the selected element into view, but when you Tab-navigate you do.
+Luckily we can override focus() and track that when we need this distinction, so consider this solved.

+Related, there's no way to tell if focusing was the result of Tab or shift+Tab which you need to know if your widget contains multiple focusable elements but your widget is canvas-drawn so those are not DOM elements (you could create hidden elements with tabindex for this use case but it's easier to just keep focus state internally and just use that when drawing).
+This is solved by tracking shift pressed state globally (getting key state is another missing API).

 ## Mouse wheel deltas

-They're totally different on a touchpad than on a mouse wheel, defferent between browsers, different on a Mac, so good luck detecting which is which and correct for it.
+They're totally different on a touchpad than on a mouse wheel, different between browsers, different on a Mac, so good luck detecting which is which and correct for it.
+Lately though, `wheelDeltaY` at least seems to give something in "pixels" that you can use for scrolling.
+Tested on Chrome & FF with a mouse with scroll wheel on Windows and with a touchpad on a Mac.

 ## Browser bugs